Jocefynerooot/cpp_course/Basics/readme.md

 ```

 ##### Checking Some Cases
-1. can we use only if --> yes
+1. can we use only if --> Yes
 ```cpp
 int x = 12;
 int y = 43;